kmaooad/assignment-w12/README.md

 Returns features with given status sorted by their stack rank (priority)

 `POST /api/features/{id}/position/{position:int}`
 Moves given feature to the given position in the list of other features with the same status.
+Note: `position` values start from 1, not from 0.